argonautproject/scheduling/source/pages/patient-scheduling.md

 The Client is ready to actually book the appointment and the request to book the selected Appointment is made to the FHIR Scheduler (EHR).

-{% include img.html img="diagrams/Slide06.png" caption="Figure:  Book Appointment Operation" %}
+{% include img.html img="diagrams/Slide06.png" caption="Book Appointment Operation" %}

 #### APIs
 {:.no_toc}